PDF download Download Article

 • Limber/limbel: A home-made frozen treat made from fruit or milk.

-• Mamey: Something that is easy to do.
+• Mamey: Something easy or effortless.[5]

 • Mano: Short for “hermano.”

-• Pana: Friend.
+• Pana: Friend or buddy.[6]

 • Tapón: Traffic jam.